 On Scroll Header Effects.
 Some inspiration for headers that animate when scrolling the page.
 View demo Download source You’ve surely seen those really cool on scroll effects for headers that have been around lately.
 One example is the header on the Riot Industries website by Phil Renaud which rotates in 3d on click and enlarges when scrolling down.
 Similar work has been done by Johnny Simpson where he explores Scroll Activated Fixed Header Animations.
 We’ve also created a Blueprint for an On-Scroll Animated Header to get you started.
 Today we’d like to give you some inspiration for animated headers and show you what kind of effects could be used to spice up your website’s starting element and give it some life.

 Please note: this only works as intended in browsers that support the respective CSS properties.
 Also note that scrolling super fast might cause a jump from the beforementioned class A to class C which might not always look very fancy.
 The header is composed of various parts for showcasing all the effects.
 Inspiration for Text Input Effects.
 Some inspiration for effects on text inputs using CSS transitions, animations and pseudo-elements.
 View demo Download source Form inputs offer a great opportunity to add some subtle and interesting effects to a web page.
 They are elements that your user will interact with at some point and making them fun to use can enhance the experience.
 We are used to the default form resembling its paper counterpart but in the digital world we can be more creative.
 Today we want to share some experimental styles and effects for text inputs with you.
+Andrej Radisic has done some great work on Dribbble, like the Jawbreaker input field, which we’ve based one of the effects on.

+Most of the effects use CSS transitions together with pseudo-elements.
 Please note that this is for inspiration only and that we use CSS properties which only work in modern browsers.
 For the markup we use a span as a wrapper for the input and its label.
+The label is our powerful element here.
 Customize checkboxes and radio buttons with iCheck (jQuery and Zepto) plugin. iCheck plugin works with checkboxes and radio buttons like a constructor.

 It wraps each input with a div, which you may customize yourself or use one of the available skins.
 You may also place inside that div some HTML code or text using insert option.
 For this HTML: <label><input type="checkbox" name="quux" disabled> Foo </label><label for="baz">Bar</label><input type="radio" name="quux" id="baz" checked><label for="baz">Bar</label><input type="radio" name="quux" id="baz"> With default options you'll get nearly this: <label><div class="icheckbox disabled"><input type="checkbox" name="quux" disabled></div> Foo </label><label for="baz">Bar</label><div class="iradio checked"><input type="radio" name="quux" id="baz" checked></div><label for="baz">Bar</label><div class="iradio"><input type="radio" name="quux" id="baz"></div> By default, iCheck doesn't provide any CSS styles for wrapper divs (if you don't use skins).

 The idea is to have some columns with black and white image slices that will make a content area slide out when we click on them.
 We will also slide in the colored version of the image, creating a neat […] View demoDownload source In today’s tutorial we will create an expanding image menu with jQuery.
 The photography is by talented Robert Bejil, check out his awesome photos on his Flickr photostream.